ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 * If this player Rushes into an unoccupied square, move them as normal and roll a D6:

 - On a roll of 2+, this player moves without mishap.
-- On a roll of 1 (before or after modificcation), the player Falls Over.
+- On a roll of 1 (before or after modification), the player Falls Over.

 * If this player Rushes into a square that is occupied by a standing player from either team, roll a D6:

 - On a roll of 2+, this player moves without mishap and will perform a Block action against the player occupying the square as described previously.
-- On a roll of 1 (before or after modificcation), the player occupying the square is pushed back and this player will Fall Over after moving into the vacated square.
+- On a roll of 1 (before or after modification), the player occupying the square is pushed back and this player will Fall Over after moving into the vacated square.

 If this player ever Falls Over, is Knocked Down or is Placed Prone, an Injury roll is immediately made against them (no Armour roll is required), treating a Stunned result as a KO'd result.